 Creating a meal plan seems complicated, but it really isn’t.
 It does take some time and balancing, but nothing that’s too hard that it can’t be done by your average healthy eater.

-I’ve been putting together my own meal plans for a few years now.
+I’ve been putting together my own meal plans for years now.
 I even lost 45 pounds in 4 months planning my own meals.
 Not as consistently as I would like, but still enough to know meal planning is really just 3 simple steps.

 Step 1: Figure out how much you need to eat